alexhalcazar/March_Madness_2025/data_card.md

 Use additional notes to capture any other relevant information or considerations. -->

-Summarize here.
-Include links and metrics where applicable.

 **Versioning:**
 - Use semantic versioning
 - Store and tag dataset versions using Github